nk1tz/unsplash-image-scraper/README.md

 # Unplash Image Scraper

-Get plenty of images from unsplash.com very easily using only your terminal
+Get plenty of images from unsplash.com very easily using only your terminal.
+This project uses puppeteer in headless mode.

 ## How to use